rootux/visionquest/README.md

 Info
 ---
-Uses the kinect sensor into openframeworks
+Based on openframeworks.
+Using the kinect sensor we create a depth image into openframeworks then we use the work based on ofxFlowTools to create the visuals.

-Uses ofxKinectForWindows2Lib
+Based on the following libs:
-Uses ofxFlowTools
+ofxKinectForWindows2Lib, ofxFlowTools
-Uses ofxGui

 Installation
 ---